2021 Chicco MyFit & MyFit Zip Air Harness + Booster Review

 Achieving a proper installation in some vehicles can take a bit of work, especially if you don’t have the SuperCinch LATCH feature (or if you do but your kid is over the LATCH weight limit).

-There are a lot of good combination seats on the market these days, and the MyFit is a formidable contender.
-Getting a good installation might take some trial and error in some seating positions, but it’s usually possible.
-The MyFit has a tall harness that will serve bigger kids well, and the narrow dimensions make it a good choice for fitting into tight spaces.
+The Chicco MyFit Harness + Booster is a very popular forward-facing only seat that converts to a booster when your child outgrows the 5-point harness.
+Achieving a tight installation might take some trial and error in certain vehicles or seating positions, but it’s usually possible.
+The MyFit has a very tall harness that will serve bigger kids well, and the narrow dimensions make it a good choice for fitting into tight spaces.

-Thank you to Chicco for providing the samples for our review, but CarseatBlog received no compensation and all opinions are our own.
+Thank you to Chicco USA for providing the samples for our review.
+CarseatBlog received no compensation and all opinions are our own.